 The food police are the thoughts in your head that monitor everything you eat or think about eating.
 They are the unreasonable food rules that you’ve developed over years of hearing diet talk.
 It’s the voice that says you’re “good” when you eat salad for lunch and “bad” when you eat dessert; the voice that says you “should” or “shouldn’t” eat a certain food.
 Start to notice your thoughts around food and food decisions.
 Make note of what your internal food police is saying throughout the day.
 It can be helpful to write these statements down.
 As you become more aware of the food rules and “shoulds” you experience, you can begin to challenge this voice.

-I’m excited to offer my Intuitive Eating Crash Course.
-It’s 100% online and self-paced, covering the 10 principles of Intuitive Eating and giving you exclusive, lifetime access to modules, videos and exercises to heal your relationship with food.
+Check out my Intuitive Eating Crash Course.
+It’s 100% online and self-paced, covering the principles of Intuitive Eating and giving you exclusive, lifetime access to modules, videos and exercises to heal your relationship with food.